friendly-bits/geoblocker-bash/README.md

 - supports actions: add, remove

 *apply -a add -c country_code:
-- Loads an existing whitelist file for the specified country into an ipset and sets iptables rules to only allow connections from subnets included in the ipset.
+- Loads an existing ip list file for the specified country into an ipset and sets iptables rules to only allow connections from subnets included in the ipset.
 - Attempts to determine the local ipv4 subnet for the main network interface and creates an iptables rule to allow all traffic from it.

  *apply -a remove -c country_code:
-- removes the ipset and iptables rules for specified country.
+- removes the ipset and iptables rules for the specified country.

 **The backup script**

 Supports actions: -b (backup), -r (restore)

 *backup -f backup_file -b:
-- Creates a backup of the current iptables states and current ipsets
+- Creates a backup of the current iptables state and current geoblocker-associated ipsets

 *backup -f backup_file -r: used for automatic recovery from fault conditions
 - Restores ipsets and iptables state from backup